Doonan, Queensland: Education

 Noosa Pengari Steiner School is a private primary and secondary (Prep-12) school for boys and girls at 86 Nyell Road.
 In 2018, the school had an enrolment of 298 students with 21 teachers (19 full-time equivalent) and 20 non-teaching staff (14 full-time equivalent).

 There are no government schools in Doonan.
 The nearest government primary schools are Eumundi State School in neighbouring Eumundi to the west and the Noosaville State School in neighbouring Noosaville to the north-east.
 The nearest government secondary schools are Coolum State High School in Coolum Beach to the south-east, Sunshine Beach State High School in Sunshine Beach to the north-east, and Noosa District State High School in Cooroy/Pomona to the north-west.

-Tourism

-Nestled in tranquil bush, Doonan is a mix of rural and residential areas.
-Its roads offer beautiful panoramic views of the Pacific Ocean.
-Doonan also has plenty of amenities, including a golf course, country club, day spa, farm gate and a variety of shops and cafes.

 Facilities

 RSPCA Noosa is an animal shelter on the corner Hollett Raoad and West Eumundi Road.